Abandoned levy, sometimes called

 This arrangement is called a "Closed Possession"

-If any of the above is not done, then it
+If any of the above is not done, then the goods

-vehicle or goods are still yours and you are free to take
+become abandoned, and they are still yours.
+You are free to take

 them away for safe keeping.

 If you do not sign the Controlled Goods

 Agreement and the bailiff leaves the premises without

 taking the seized goods or vehicle, the goods become what is called, abandoned and breaking entry cannot be lawfully

 made at a later date.